supercrytoking/discord-bot-boilerplate/README.md

 Does this bot moderation feature commands like `!purge`, `!kick`, and `!ban`?
 - It does not.
 This is boilerplate for developers to develop their own commands for their Discord server—not quite a moderation/utility bot.

+How can I host my bot when I'm away from my machine, 24/7?
+- For that, you'll need to run the program on a remote machine.
+You'll need a VPS of your own.
+[You can get a VPS for less than $10/month on https://bugplay.com!](https://bugplay.com)

 Can you develop a bot for me?
 - I'd love to!
 Reach out to me if you'd like to hire me.